-The Associate of Applied Science (A.A.S) program in Fashion Merchandising and Marketing features an integrated, career-focused curriculum in such categories as Fashion Apparel/Accessories, Home/Garden, and Gifts.
-Through professional courses and a focused approach, where four themes are designed into the program (industry foundations, the customer and customer experience, product and promotion, and the digital frontier and future industry directions), students gain the knowledge and skills necessary to pursue career opportunities in Fashion Retail and Fashion Marketing.
+The Associate of Applied Science (A.A.S) program in Fashion Merchandising and Marketing features an integrated, career-focused curriculum that explores the retail industry, functionality, customer needs and preferences, demographics, convenience, quality and performance through categories such as fashion apparel, accessories, home, gifts and various subcategories of retail trade.
+Through professional courses and a focused approach these themes of industry foundations, the customer and customer experience, product and promotion, digital and ecommerce strategies and future industry innovations are embedded in the program and allow students to gain the knowledge and skills to pursue career opportunities in merchandising and marketing.

-Students will have the opportunity to gain professional experience through the FMM Retail operation as well as by participating in community projects in various shopping zones.
+Students will have the opportunity to gain professional experience through micro-internships and externships with participating community partnerships and projects in various shopping zones.
 Students will graduate with the equivalent of 1-2 years of retail experience.